 If remote lockout is configured, all parameters will be locked as the external switch is closed.
-When the switch is left open, the lockout condition is determined by internal DIP switch (hardware lockout, see Section 1-3).
+When the switch is left open, the lockout condition is

 Hardware Lockout: Can be used only during initial setup.
 Remote Lockout: Can be used any time.